Civil rights movement (1896–1954): Farmers and blue-collar workers

-The Golden Age of Black Entrepreneurship
+The golden age of black entrepreneurship

 The nadir of race relations was reached in the early 20th century, in terms of political and legal rights.
 Blacks were increasingly segregated.
 Cut off from the larger white community, however, black entrepreneurs succeeded in establishing flourishing businesses that catered to a black clientele, including professionals.
 In urban areas, north and south, the size and income of the black population was growing, providing openings for a wide range of businesses, from barbershops to insurance companies.
 Undertakers had a special niche in their communities, and often played a political role, as they were widely known and knew many of their constituents.

-Historian Juliet Walker calls the 1900s-1930s the "Golden age of black business."
+Historian Juliet Walker calls the 1900s to 1930s the "Golden age of black business."
 According to the National Negro Business League, the number of black-owned businesses doubled rapidly, from 20,000 in 1900 to 40,000 in 1914.
-There were 450 undertakers in 1900, rising to 1000 in this time period.
+There were 450 undertakers in 1900, rising to 1,000 over this time period.
 The number of black-owned drugstores rose from 250 to 695.
 Local retail merchants—most of them quite small—jumped from 10,000 to 25,000.
 One of the most famous entrepreneurs was Madame C.J.
 Walker (1867–1919), who built a national franchise business called Madame C. J. Walker Manufacturing Company, based on her development of the first successful hair straightening process.

 Booker T. Washington, who ran the National Negro Business League and was president of the Tuskegee Institute, was the most prominent promoter of black business.
 He traveled from city to city to sign up local entrepreneurs into the national league.

 Charles Clinton Spaulding (1874–1952), an ally of Washington, was the most prominent black American business leader of his day.
 Behind the scenes he was an advisor to President Franklin D. Roosevelt in the 1930s, with the goal of promoting a black political leadership class.
 He founded North Carolina Mutual Life Insurance Company, which became America's largest black-owned business, with assets of over $40 million at his death.

 Although black business flourished in urban areas, it was severely handicapped in the rural South where the great majority of blacks lived.
 Blacks were farmers who depended on one cash crop, typically cotton or tobacco.
 They chiefly traded with local white merchants.
 The primary reason was that the local country stores provided credit, that is the provided supplies the farm and family needed, including tools, seeds, food and clothing, on a credit basis until the bill was paid off at harvest time.
 Black businessmen had too little access to credit to enter this business.
 Indeed, there were only a small number of wealthy blacks; overwhelmingly they were real estate speculators in the fast-growing cities, typified by Robert Church in Memphis.